 Property Default Value Description EXTRACTONLY Extracts the .msi installation file, but does not run the installer.
 A C++ runtime package and MSSQL driver only are installed.

-COREHOSTNAME localhost if an Express installation; otherwise, the machine name on which the installer is running.
+Property Default Value Description COREHOSTNAME localhost if an Express installation; otherwise, the machine name on which the installer is running.
 Host name of the machine that runs the FME Flow Core .

-Property Default Value Description

-INSTALLDIR C:\Program Files\FMEFlow or C:\apps\FMEFlow The FME Flow install directory.
+Property Default Value Description INSTALLDIR C:\Program Files\FMEFlow or C:\apps\FMEFlow The FME Flow install directory.
 If you change this value the path must end in "\".
-For example, INSTALLDIR=C:\apps\FMEFlo w\ Note You may require quotes to escape spaces in paths.
+For example, INSTALLDIR=C:\apps\FMEFlo w\ Do not specify a UNC path.
+Note You may require quotes to escape spaces in paths.
 From the Windows Command Prompt, use eight quotes.
-For example, """""""C:\Program Data\Safe Software\FME Flow""""""".
-From Windows PowerShell, use sixteen quotes.
-For example,

-""""""""""""""""""""""""""""""""""""""
+For example, """""""""""""""""""""""""""""""""""